jcbelanger/OctoPrint-WebNotifications/README.md

 6. TODO: I need to create a cron job to automatically renew the certifiacte -- This isn't a problem for most home users as the certificate only needs to be valid once for the browser to allow push notifications.

-## Gotchas
+## Troubleshooting

-* You may need to clear your cache before your browser begins to recognize the new certificate.
+* You may need to [clear your browser's cache](https://kb.iu.edu/d/ahic) before your browser discovers the new certificate.
-* You may need to re-enable push notifications for the site if you accidientally disallow the site's permission request.
+* You may need to [re-enable push notifications for the site](https://www.howtogeek.com/188241/how-to-modify-permissions-for-individual-websites-in-all-browsers/) if you accidientally reject the site's permission request.